-Future Impacts of Accounting Pronouncements-The Agency has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; No. 96, Subscription-Based Information Technology Arrangements; and a portion of No. 99, Omnibus 2022, effective for the year ending June 30, 2023, and the remainder of No. 99, Omnibus 2022; and No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62, effective for the year ending June 30, 2024, and No. 101, Compensated Absences, effective for the year ending June 30, 2025.
-The Agency is, therefore, unable to disclose the impact that adopting GASB Statements No. 94, 96, 99, 100, and 101 will have on its financial position and results of operations when such statements are adopted.
+Future Impacts of Accounting Pronouncements-The Agency has not completed the process of evaluating the impact that will result from adopting the remainder of GASB Statement No. 99, Omnibus 2022; and No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62, effective for the year ending June 30, 2024, and No. 101, Compensated Absences, effective for the year ending June 30, 2025.
+The Agency is, therefore, unable to disclose the impact that adopting GASB Statements No. 99, 100, and 101 will have on its financial position and results of operations when such statements are adopted.